 Introduction and Purpose.
 In a different Blog Series on this site, specifically Blog #8 of the Skill Building Series, we highlighted the importance of being able to understand the perspective of others.
 This is the ability to step outside of your current situation and see yourself, your co-parent and your children objectively.
 It is also the skill to understand how your perspective differs from others in your situation.
 This is not easy to do, because in a family with separated parents, most people experience a good deal of anger, frustration, hurt, fear and often guilt.
 When people get emotional like this, they tend to get self-centered and see things only from their own perspective.
 It is only when we are content and at peace with ourself that we have an easier time looking at a situation from another person’s perspective.
-In order to have a functioning co-parenting relationship, you need to develop this skill (e.g., having a broader perspective on your co-parenting relationship), even if it is in the midst of strong mixed emotions.
+In order to have a functioning co-parenting relationship, you need to develop this skill (e.g., having a broader perspective on your relationship with the other divorced parent), even if it is in the midst of strong mixed emotions.
 Now you know the purpose of this Blog Series.

 - In Blog 1, we give you a Roadmap.